garythornton/portfolio/_posts/2019-08-10-datapower.md

 ### The next generation Datapower UX

-As the Datapower Design Lead I worked closely with the Offering Managment team, architects and customers to design the next generation user experience for the gateway appliance.
+As the Datapower Design Lead I worked closely with the Product Management team, architects and customers to design the next generation user experience for the gateway appliance.

 ![DPm](https://garythornton.github.io/portfolio/assets/img/posts/dp_story.jpg)